youzan/zent/packages/zent/src/tabs/demos/vertical.md

 	tabOneCont: The content of tab one.
 	tabTwoCont: The content of tab two.
 	tabThreeCont: The content of tab three.
-	desc: Can't use add, delete and align feature in vertical mode
+	desc: Can't use delete, align, stretch and extra content feature in vertical mode
 ---

 ```jsx